 Distribution of group transient keys in an MBSS

 The MGTK shall be a random or pseudorandom number.
 The mesh STA shall distribute the MGTK to the peer mesh STA using the Mesh Peering Open frame during the AMPE.
 Upon successful completion of AMPE, each mesh STA shall establish states for the peer mesh STA’s mesh GTKSA.
-The GTKData subfield in the Authenticated Mesh Peering Exchange element shall contain the MGTK concatenated by the Key RSC and the GTKExpirationTime (as specified in 9.4.2.118 (Authenticated Mesh Peering Exchange element)).
+The GTKdata subfield in the Authenticated Mesh Peering Exchange element shall contain the MGTK concatenated with the Key RSC and the GTKExpirationTime (as specified in 9.4.2.118 (Authenticated Mesh Peering Exchange element)).

 When dot11RSNAProtectedManagementFramesActivated is true, a mesh STA shall distribute the IGTK to the peer mesh STA using the Mesh Peering Open frame during the AMPE.
 Upon successful completion of AMPE, each mesh STA shall establish an IGTKSA (see 12.6.1.1.9 (IGTKSA)) with the mesh peer.
+The IGTKdata subfield in the Authenticated Mesh Peering Exchange element shall contain the Key ID concatenated with the IPN and the IGTK (as specified in 9.4.2.118 (Authenticated Mesh Peering Exchange element)).

 To REVmd Editor: a bullet under the 1stparagraphs in 14.6.3 as follows: